Danzz36/Use-Linux-Commands-to-Manage-File-Permissions/README.md

 ### Change file permissions on a hidden file

-The research team at my organization recently archived `project_x.txt`.
+The research team at the organization recently archived `project_x.txt`.
 They do not want anyone to have write access to this project, but the user and group should have read access.

 The following code demonstrates how I used Linux commands to change the permissions: